The benefit cap

 Where can I find out if I qualify for help?

-You can get in touch with us on our channels and we can give advice and information and explain how to apply for support, one of our advisers can be contacted here.
+You can get in touch with our advisors here and we can support you and explain how to apply for support.

 If you are affected by the benefit cap, you can apply to your local council for a Discretionary Housing Payment to help make up for the money you lose due to the cap.